What if art is not the answer?

 And I love a story my mother once told me.
 It is a story about her staying with an old aunt of hers.
 This aunt lived alone, in a big old house, and apparently she had a very rich spiritual life.
 She also had a habit of documenting her moments of enlightenment by jotting down her insights on the walls of her house, wherever and whenever inspiraton struck.
 Why she did so I have no idea.
 I do know that my mum, as a teenager, found staying in this aunts house unsettling - like living in her aunts mind.

 So I took my great-aunt for a model, and my crayons as tools, to do a small action that incorporates all three modes: words, what-if, image.
-Pictures below document me asking ”what if art is not the answer?’ as a text written on the pavement in front of the Tate Modern.
+Pictures in this post document me asking ”what if art is not the answer?’ as a text written on the pavement in front of the Tate Modern.